Anorexia and Dieting: What’s The Connection

 Sharing is caring!

 Many people will diet at some point in their lives.
-Most people will not develop anorexia as a result of occasional dieting.
-However, dieting is a HUGE risk factor for developing anorexia.
+Most people will not develop an eating disorder as a result of occasional dieting.

 Extreme dieting tends to increase risks for anorexia.
 Extreme dieting might include: